-Sean P. Hennessy, PhD, PharmD is a Professor of Biostatistics, Epidemiology, and Informatic and the Systems Pharmacology and Translational Therapeutics departments at the Perelman School of Medicine at the University of Pennsylvania.
+Sean P. Hennessy, PhD, PharmD is a Professor of Biostatistics, Epidemiology, and Informatics, and a Professor of Systems Pharmacology and Translational Therapeutics at the Perelman School of Medicine at the University of Pennsylvania.

 Dr. Hennessy conducts research in the field of pharmacoepidemiology, which is the study of the health effects of drugs and other medical products in populations.
 He and his colleagues identified a survival benefit of potassium supplementation in users of loop diuretics, and found that this survival benefit increases with hotter outdoor temperature.
 He and his colleagues study serious health consequences of drug interactions involving high-risk drugs including anticoagulants, anti-diabetes drugs, and anti-platelet agents.
 Their research has produced actionable knowledge about the cardiovascular safety of many widely-used drugs for mental health conditions including ADHD, depression, and schizophrenia.
 They also evaluated an early approach to using health insurance data to improve prescribing, finding it ineffective despite its federal mandate.
 This contributed to the omission of a requirement for drug utilization review programs in Medicare Part D.